Tourmaline: Properties, Facts and Photos

 Dravite is brown tourmaline, although exact shades of colour can vary.

-Elbaite is one of the most colourful and well-known varieties of tourmaline.
+Elbaite is one of the most colourful and well-known varieties.
 It can occur in almost every colour and can also be bi-coloured or multi-coloured.

 Elbaite, which has a lithium-rich composition, often exhibits pleochroism.
 This optical phenomenon enables different colours to be seen depending on the angle from which the crystal is viewed.